vlimag/lightning-network-media-store/README.md

-# lightning-network-media-store
+# Lightning Network Media Store

-Simple project that dont care about style / architecture guidelines.
+- Simple project that dont care about style / architecture guidelines.
-Only purpose is connecting to lightning nodes, and creating invoices.
+- The one purpose is connecting to lightning nodes, and creating invoices.

 ### DEMO